openvinotoolkit/openvino.genai/llm_bench/python/who_what_benchmark/README.md

 ### Notes

-* In the file save_evaluation_path you can see per sample similarity metrics.
-* Input CSV file for generation must contain column with name `questions`.
-For example see simple.csv
-* You can see example of generation in file generations.csv
+* The generation of ground truth on uncompressed model must be run before comparison with compressed model.
-* evaluate.py uses for similarity measurement [sentence-transformers/all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) but you can use other similar network.
+* WWB uses [sentence-transformers/all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) for similarity measurement but you can use other similar network.